DavideCologgi/DavideCologgi/README.md

 ## Hi I'm <b>Davide</b> 🙋🏼‍♂️

-I'm a student, a part-time coder and a full-time adventure seeker.
-I am attending coding school 42Roma Luiss.
+I'm a part-time coder and a full-time adventure seeker.
+Currently I'm working as a consultant for Akkodis Italia S.r.l.

 ## Languages 👾